ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 <p>She was a "sweet little lady"</p>
 </blockquote>
 <figcaption>
-<strong>A Drive-by Tour of the Town of Caroline</strong> sponsored by the Town of Caroline Bicentennial Committee 1994-1995, Tour 4 - P7, 484 Brooktondale Road
+<em>A Drive-by Tour of the Town of Caroline</em> sponsored by the Town of Caroline Bicentennial Committee 1994-1995, Tour 4 - P7, 484 Brooktondale Road
 </figcation>
 </figure>